Cars · Resale guide

 Essential Checks

-1. Check RC details on Parivahan app — Verify the owner’s name, registration date, fuel type (Electric), and insurance status.
-Ensure the car is not marked as stolen or hypothecated.
+- Check RC details on Parivahan app — Verify the owner name, registration date, and insurance status.
+This confirms legal ownership and the vehicle’s age.

-2. Match chassis number — Find the chassis number (under the bonnet, on the door frame sticker, and sometimes under the driver’s seat) and ensure it matches the RC book.
+- Match chassis number — Locate the chassis number (under the bonnet, on a doorframe sticker, or under the passenger seat) and ensure it matches the RC book.
+Discrepancies are a major red flag.

-3. Check odometer reading — Compare the dashboard reading with service records.
-If kilometers are low but pedals/steering are heavily worn, the reading might be tampered with.
+- Check odometer reading — Compare the dashboard reading with service records.
+Low kms but worn pedals/steering wheel indicate potential tampering.

-5. Check all four tyres — Look for uneven wear, which indicates alignment issues or possible accident damage.
-Check the manufacturing date code on the sidewall.
+- Check all four tyres — Inspect for uneven wear, which indicates alignment issues or past accident damage.
+Also, check the tyre date codes.

-6. Open bonnet — Check for any signs of fluid leaks (coolant for battery thermal management), the condition of the 12V battery, and general cleanliness.
+- Open bonnet — Look for any signs of fluid leaks (coolant for battery/motor, brake fluid), check the 12V auxiliary battery age, and inspect wiring harnesses for damage.

-7. Test AC on max for 5 minutes — Ensure it cools quickly and effectively.
-Weak cooling could mean a compressor or gas issue, which can be a ₹5,000-₹15,000 repair.
+- Test AC on max for 5 minutes — Ensure it cools effectively and quickly.
+Weak cooling means a compressor or gas issue, potentially a ₹5,000-15,000 repair.

-9. Check all electricals — Test power windows, central locking, ORVMs, infotainment system, reverse camera, and all lights (headlights, tail lights, indicators).
+- Check all electricals — Test power windows, central locking, ORVMs, infotainment system, reverse camera, and all exterior/interior lights.

 Insider Checks